communicating with nature

 - Just before the rainy season in spring or fall, slice seed or over-seed your lawn–or just areas that are weedy or bare.
 Grass seed ranges in price from $40 to $200 for 50 pounds.
 You can shop around for the variety of high quality seeds that your lawn needs.

 - If necessary over the summer, apply an organic mix of the fertilizer that was recommended in your soil analysis.

 - Especially in recreational areas and vegetable beds, hand weed.
 To eliminate or reduce the need for hand weeding or mulch, which attracts termites, grow native spreading shrubs, tall grasses, ground covers, flowers, and self-seeding plants.

-I encourage homeowners and landscapers who have taken the lead in green landscaping to persevere for the year or longer that it may take for their chemically treated property to return to its healthful natural beauty.
+I encourage homeowners and landscapers who have taken the lead in green landscaping to persevere for the year or two it may take for their chemically treated property to return to its healthful natural beauty.
 No progress is greater than that which restores and protects our environment, and improves the quality of all life!

 What regenerative landscaping techniques are improving the quality of all life in your area?